01-edu/public/subjects/road_intersection/README.md

 =`-(_)--(_)-'
 ```

-Vehicles must obey this rules:
+The vehicles traveling through your capital city's new junction must follow these rules:

-- Vehicles must have a color so that it's possible to identify which route it will follow (ex:`r`- purple, `s`- Blue and `l`- Yellow).
-This information about the colors must be given to the auditor of the raid.
-The colors are up to you to decide.
+- Vehicles must be painted in a color which illustrates the route they will follow.
+The colors are up to you to decide, and your choices will need to be made available during the audit of the raid.
+For example, all cars which make a right turn could be painted yellow.
+It's really up to you though.

-- Autonomous vehicles driving on a lane with a **given route** must follow the direction of that route, it is not possible for the autonomous vehicle to change lanes or routes.
+- It is not possible for the vehicle to change its selected route.

 - Each vehicle must have a fixed velocity.

-- A safety distance from other vehicles must be kept, if one vehicle stop the other vehicle that's
+- A safety distance from other vehicles must be maintained.
+If one vehicle stops, the following vehicle must also stop before it gets to close to the stationary vehicle in front.
-  behind him must stop and keep it's distance.

 - Vehicles must stop if the traffic light is red and proceed otherwise.

-- Vehicles must have different routes, either `r`, `s` or `l`.

-- Other vehicles such as emergency vehicles are not considered.
+- There are no other vehicle types with special privileges.
+You can consider that there are no emergency vehicles in your capital city.

 ---

 #### **Commands**

-The generating of vehicles must be done using the keyboard event.
-You must be able to generate
-vehicles in different lanes and with different routes.

-For this it must be possible to do the following:

-- The `Arrow` keys must generate one vehicle in a specific direction and with a random route ( `r`, `s` and `l`):
+You will use your keyboard to spawn vehicles for your simulation.
+You will use the arrow keys to spawn a vehicle from an initial direction, on the appropriate side of the road, and with a random route:

-  - `Up` south to north.
+- **`↑` Up:** south to north.
-  - `Down` north to south.
+- **`↓` Down:** north to south.
-  - `Right` west to east.
+- **`→` Right:** west to east.
-  - `Left` east to west.
+- **`←` Left:** east to west.

-- The `R` key must generate random vehicles with random lanes and routes.
+- **`r`:** generates a vehicle from a random direction and random route.

-- The `Esc` key must finish the simulation.
+- **`Esc` Escape:** ends the simulation.

-> Arrow keys must not let the user spam the creation of vehicles, they must be created with a safe distance between them.
+> It must not be possible to use the keyboard to spam the creation of vehicles; they must be created with a safe distance between them.

-> A safe distance is any distance that allows the vehicles not to crash into each other.
+> A safe distance is any distance which enables the vehicles to avoid crashing into each other.

 ### Example

-You can see an example for the road_intersection [here](https://www.youtube.com/watch?v=6B0-ZBET6mo).
+You can see an example for road_intersection [here](https://www.youtube.com/watch?v=6B0-ZBET6mo).

 ### Bonus

 You can implement the following optional features:

-- Vehicle and traffic lights animation and image rendering.
-You can find some cool assets:
+- Vehicle and traffic light animations, and image rendering.
+You can find some cool assets here:

   - [limezu](https://limezu.itch.io/)
   - [finalbossblue](http://finalbossblues.com/timefantasy/free-graphics/).